prcutler/the-bootloader/_drafts/trailer-script.md

 ## Version 1

-Welcome to The Bootlader!
+(Host 1) Welcome to The Bootlader!
 I'm Paul Cutler (or Tod) - and I'm Tod Kurt.

-Each episode we'll get you started with news, project updates and tech talk.
+(Host 2)Each episode we'll get you started with news, project updates and tech talk.
 We'll share a few things we found interesting and hope you do, too.

-Subscribe today in your favorite podcast app or visit thebootloader.net for more information.
+(Pick a host)Subscribe today in your favorite podcast app or visit thebootloader.net for more information.

 ## Version 2